 Statement / bio / CV

-My latest works are assemblages composed with ceramic elements-I have made over the past years- together with plaster, cardboards, foam, metal wires, epoxy, paint, and so on.
-In my sculpture-making process, I often start with the general forms of man-made objects, such as garments, shoes, buckets, stacked egg cartons, boxes, bricks, traditional tea bowls, and flower vases.
-Then, l alter, disturb, and reenvision these forms Intuitively and improvisationally with no predetermined endpoint until I discover an intersection of sadness, irony, transience, humor, and aesthetics.
+In my sculpture-making process, I typically start with the general forms of man-made objects, such as garments, shoes, buckets, stacked egg cartons, boxes, bricks, traditional tea bowls, and flower vases.
+I then alter, disrupt, and re-envision these forms intuitively and improvisationally with no predetermined endpoint until I discover an intersection of sadness, irony, transience, humor, and aesthetics.

 Toshiaki Noda was born in Arita, Saga Prefecture, Japan—a region noted for its porcelain ceramics dating back to the 1600s.
 Toshiaki has deeply engaged in ceramic art and Japanese calligraphy since his childhood.
 Movement and expression is at the core of his practice.
 Growing up in this unique aesthetic and cultural context has greatly influenced Toshiaki’s studio practice.